WombatSoftware/instana-helm-chart/README.md

 * instana.agent.endpoint.port
 * instana.zone

-Optionally, if your infrastucture uses proxy, you should ensure that you set values for:
+Optionally, if your infrastructure uses a proxy, you should ensure that you set values for:

 * instana.agent.proxyHost
 * instana.agent.proxyPort